SwamyVaditya/k3d-observability-lab/README.md

 1. Modify any application Helm values file, sealed secret, or ingress route under `apps/monitoring/`.
 2. Commit and push your changes to your remote GitHub repository (`main` branch).
 3. Argo CD automatically detects drift via its automated sync policy (`prune: true`, `selfHeal: true`) and rolls out updates live into your local K3d cluster.

+---

+### For Recruiters / Interviewers

+This is not a Helm install demo.
+It's a **GitOps + SRE lab** showing:
+- How to build local env that mirrors prod EKS patterns
+- How to debug Argo CD sync failures (SharedResource, invalid patch)
+- How observability (logs/metrics/traces) ties to SLOs and runbooks
+- Production thinking (PDBs, resource limits, policy-as-code)